I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

 In another life, I worked for an organisation where the leadership was elected rather than appointed.

-When leaders get their position by popularity rather than ability, they forever feel threatened.
+When leaders get their position by popularity or favour rather than ability, they forever feel threatened.
 This means that they often act in their own self-interest instead of the interest of the organisation or the members.

-Unfortunately, many SBOs behave just like this.
+Unfortunately, many small business owners behave just like this.

 Here’s what I mean.